arisal2/fluffy-octo-system/README.md

 ## Application

 You can visit the UI at `http://localhost:3000`
+You can find the default user credentials inside the `db/seeds.rb` file

 ## Sidekiq and CronJob
 - In the application you will find a file called `schedule.yml` where you can setup cron.
 For now it is setup for `01:00 every Sunday`.
 This cronjob will send an email at the time specified to a list of users.
 This can be setup to whatever you want for development puropse.